hanshack/mapxtract/README.md

 GeoJson: Every feature has a color property.

 ### Bugs
-Due to performance reasons it is currrently not possible to save the map when zoomed out afar.
+Due to performance reasons it is currently not possible to save the map when zoomed out afar.